equinor/create-dm-app/README.md

 The dependent services (DMSS, job and databases) are specified in the docker compose file called `docker-compose.yaml`.

-Go to the `my-app` folder in a terminal and run the commands to start the services:
+Go to the `my-app` folder in a terminal and run the commands to start the services (passing the "-d" flag  is optional for running detached):

 ```
 docker-compose pull
-docker-compose up --build
+docker-compose up --build -d
 ```

 ### 3) Install dm-cli